-It also wasn’t afraid of poaching story ideas from other genres without credit, with one episode based on Dornford Yates’ The Brother of Daphne, another based on Leslie Charteris’s Saint story The Umblemished Bootlegger.
+As well as its frequent hat-tips to Buchan’s books, Hannay wasn’t afraid of poaching story ideas from other genres – without credit – with one episode based on Dornford Yates’ The Brother of Daphne, another based on Leslie Charteris’s Saint story The Umblemished Bootlegger.

 With Powell as the lead, it naturally attracted stars of the day, including Charles Gray, Geraldine Alexander, Iain Cuthbertson, Edward de Souza and Anthony Valentine:

 However, after two series of 13 episodes, the show ended.
 Perhaps it didn’t take itself seriously enough, perhaps it tried too hard to emulate a notional style of Buchan that descended into pastiche.
 Nevertheless, it quite rightly cemented Robert Powell’s position in history as the Richard Hannay.
 If you’re lucky, you still might be able to get in on DVD.